shiva233/Google-Calendar-Schedule-Uploader/README.md

 - Currently, it has issues with events that go more than one day for example 9pm - 1am (next day)
 - This example schedule was with time blocking in mind which is why the program is configured to only make events for one day at a time

+## Future Plans:

+I plan to significantly expand the capabilities of the Google Calendar Schedule Uploader by integrating the ChatGPT API.
+This enhancement will allow the tool to intelligently adjust schedules in response to disruptions, providing a more flexible and adaptive time management solution.

+The integration will work as follows:

+- Intelligent Rescheduling: The user will be able to type in disruptions they have for a certain day into the terminal (e.g., "I woke up at 11am instead of 9am, please adjust my Monday schedule accordingly").
+The ChatGPT API will then analyze their base schedule and make modifications to account for the disruption.
+The adjusted schedule will be automatically uploaded to Google Calendar.

+- Handling Various Disruptions: The system will handle various types of disruptions such as unexpected tasks, meeting overruns, and personal commitments, ensuring that users can maintain an organized and effective schedule despite changes.

+- User Interaction: Users will interact with the new features through a terminal interface where they can input disruptions along with their base schedule.
+The tool will then process this information and provide an updated schedule.

+- Time saving: Reduces the need for manual adjustments, saving users valuable time keeps them productive.
+Ensures that users' schedules remain flexible and adaptive to changes.

+By adding these features im going to hopefully make a robust tool that I can use for myself and hopefully for others to make time blocking more streamlined and efficient

 ## License
 This project is licensed under the MIT License